 Miri Ben-Ari is Co-Founder and CEO of www.GEDENKMOVEMENT.org

-The Gedenk Movement is a non-profit organization that runs creative programs to promote tolerance to the youth.
-Our unique programs, utilizing arts and culture such as music, writing and dance as platforms for self-expression, strive to make a difference by increasing tolerance and ethnic understanding to safeguard a peaceful society.
+The Gedenk Movement is a non-profit organization that runs creative programs to promote tolerance and Holocaust awareness to the youth.
+Our unique programs, utilizing arts and culture such as music, writing, and dance as platforms for self-expression, strive to make a difference by increasing tolerance, and ethnic understanding to safeguard a peaceful society.

 Who We Are